 The Three Australian Credit Bureaus

-- Experian β experian.com.au/free-credit-report
+- Experian: experian.com.au/free-credit-report

-How to Request Your Free Report
+How to Get Your Report

 - 1

-Go to the bureau's website directly
+Go to the bureau’s website and verify your identity

 - 2